Energy transition outlook: country pledges scenario

 Outlook

-In this scenario, net zero pledges announced at COP26 are achieved, albeit with a slightly delayed start due to near-term challenges amid high energy prices
+In this scenario, net zero pledges announced at COP28 are achieved, albeit with a slightly delayed start due to near-term challenges amid high energy prices.

-Incentive-based policies drive competition, and the race to technology advancement and innovation are key features of this scenario.
-Energy security and technological sovereignty are key drivers.
+Announced net zero pledges are implemented, albeit slightly delayed due to near-term challenges amid high energy prices.
+Incentive-based policies drive competition, and the race to technology advancement and innovation are key features in this scenario.

 Emissions